Participating Effectively in Meetings

 The course is designed for professionals who are looking to improve their vocabulary/techniques in English meetings.
 To access the course effectively it is helpful but not essential to have professional experience of participating and/or managing meetings in English.

-By completion of the course, the end of the training, the trainee will receive a certificate of participation issued by the House of Training.
+At the end of the training, the participants will receive a certificate of attendance delivered by the House of Training.

 Chambre de Commerce Luxembourg7, rue Alcide de Gasperi